3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 The use of L-asparaginase has been associated with pancreatitis.
 It is best not used in patients with a history of pancreatitis.

-In 2012, the only commercial manufacturer of Elspar® decided to discontinue production indefinitely for business reasons.
-It is possible for L-Asparaginase to be obtained through compounding pharmacies or to use Erwinase®, though it is substantially more expensive.
+In 2012, the only commercial manufacturer of Elspar® decided to discontinue production indefinitely for business reasons, though other brands are available in other countries.
+It is possible for L-Asparaginase to be obtained through compounding pharmacies.